This section details how to create Manual and Automatic Backups on your Server computer.

 MacPractice does not support creating backups on a Network location.
 If you need to store backups on the network, we advise that you write a backup to a location on the Server computer, and then once the backup is successfully created, you can then move it to a location on the Network.

 Users must have the correct privileges to create a MacPractice backup.
 These privileges can be managed in the References ability under the User Group Privileges node.
-Enable the following privileges in the Database set for the selected user group:
+Enable the following privileges for the user group that will be responsible for backups management:

 - Access Preferences

 - Allow Backup Database

 A new backup scheme can be created by clicking the plus button, or click the minus button to remove a backup scheme.
 With the Enabled checkbox checked, a backup will be created at the selected location at the scheduled time and days.
 When this box is unchecked, the indicated backup scheme will not run.